 Creation of a shared network drive that contains all pedagogical information of the sequences levels I-III and Text in Context and is available to the entire teaching staff.

 Workshops/presentations by faculty on various aspects of developing academic literacy in Level V courses (January 2000)

 Administration of GST to all classes levels I-III

 Rating of GST tapes by graduate student raters

 Specification of writing tasks and associated pedagogic/assessment purposes

 Initial analyses of (a) placement exam; (b) C-test; (c) self-assessment; (d) GST

-First two stages of three-stage specification of writing assessment (on-going during AY 2000-2001): (a) gathering of information on all graded writing events, Levels I-III and Text in Context; (b) beginning development of asessment criteria in terms of language foucs, weighting of specific features, and creation of an idealized performance profile of writing at these levels.
+First, two stages of the three-stage specification of writing assessment (ongoing during AY 2000-2001): (a) gathering of information on all graded writing events, Levels I-III and Text in Context; (b) beginning development of assessment criteria in terms of language focus, the weighting of specific features, and creation of an idealized performance profile of writing at these levels.